 Kristina’s vision as an educator is to inspire and bring the appreciation of classical music to the younger generation.
 She wants to create a safe and motivating environment for students to achieve their musical dreams.

 The ABRSM (Associated Board of the Royal Schools of Music) have now moved the assessment of Music Theory at Grades 1 – 5 to an online exam.
 The exams aim to give students a thorough understanding of the building blocks of music and the Grade 5 theory exams has been used as a benchmark for many years.
 The ABRSM set that a pass at Grade 5 or above must be obtained before a candidate can enter for Grades 6, 7 or 8 practical exams.

-If you are interested in finding out more about learning Grade 5 theory through Kristina’s online course, please fill in the form below:
+If you are interested in finding out more about learning Grade 5 theory through Kristina’s resources, please fill in the form below:

 Kristina is a highly popular private teacher and is happy to teach in the South London area in person (Covid restrictions allowing) or she can teach students from elsewhere on zoom.
 As well as piano lessons, she teaches and prepares students for theory and aural exams.

 Kristina teaches ABRSM grades 1 – 8 and the ABRSM/Trinity diploma level.

 ABRSM Grades 1 – 5 theory can also be taught privately.
 Please click here for information on Kristina’s proposed Online Theory School.